Warrant officer (United States): History

-Current duties
+Current requirements and duties

-The present role and purpose of a chief warrant officer in the United States Marine Corps is to fulfill the responsibilities as a high-rank "subject matter expert" within their chosen military occupation specialty, with the additional authority of a commissioned officer.
+The present role of a chief warrant officer in the United States Marine Corps is to fulfill the responsibilities as a high-rank "subject matter expert" within their chosen military occupation specialty, with the additional authority of a commissioned officer.
+The chief warrant officers commonly provide their respective Marine units and sections.

-The chief warrant officers commonly provide their respective Marine units and sections, valuable practical experience, and a master level of technical proficiency.
-Normally, an unrestricted officer (second lieutenant – general) would not have the opportunity to achieve such specialized skills due to their career progression track being more command-centric and less technical as they advance through the ranks.

-Currently, there are three selection program distinctions, with each its own separate qualifications: infantry, recruiter and regular warrant officer.
+Currently, there are three selection program distinctions, with each having its own separate qualifications: infantry, recruiter and regular warrant officer.
 Both active-duty and reserve enlisted (non-commissioned officers) are accepted into the regular program, but infantry weapons officers—commonly known as Marine Gunners—and recruiters are only selected from the active-duty component.

-The regular Warrant Officer Selection Program requires a minimum of eight years of enlistment upon date of appointment (not commissioned), proof and/or demonstration of their exceedingly technical proficiency within their MOS field, and achieved the rank and pay grade of sergeant (E-5) or above.

-However, the duties of an infantry weapons officer are much more demanding.
-The Infantry Weapons Officer Program requires a minimum of sixteen years in MOS 0300 (Infantry) and achieved at least the rank and grade of gunnery sergeant (E-7).
-Given the extended time in service requirements and expertise, these gunners are commissioned as a chief warrant officer 2 directly from enlisted and wear the Bursting Bomb on their left collar.

-Recruiter's selection is slightly different being they must be a minimum rank of staff sergeant (E-6) and hold the MOS 8412, career recruiter, as well as have served a successful recruiting tour as a 8412.
-Staff sergeants will appoint to the rank of WO, while the gunnery sergeants will commission as a CWO2.
+The regular Warrant Officer Selection Program requires a minimum of eight years of enlistment upon date of appointment (not commissioned), proof and/or demonstration of their 'exceedingly technical proficiency' within their MOS field, and achieved the rank and pay grade of sergeant (E-5) or above.
+The recruiter's selection is that they must be a minimum rank of staff sergeant (E-6) and hold the MOS 8412, career recruiter, as well as have served a successful recruiting tour as an 8412.
+Staff sergeants will be appointed to the rank of WO, while the gunnery sergeants will commissioned as CWO2.
 The time in service requirements remain the same of 8 years.

+However, an infantry weapons officer requires a minimum of sixteen years in MOS 0300 (Infantry) and has achieved at least the rank and grade of gunnery sergeant (E-7).
+These gunners are commissioned as a chief warrant officer 2 directly from enlisted and wear the Bursting Bomb on their left collar.

-When the marines are selected for the program, they are given additional leadership and management training during the Warrant Officer Basic Course (WOBC), conducted at The Basic School, in Quantico, Virginia.
+When Marines are selected for the program, they are given additional leadership and management training during the Warrant Officer Basic Course (WOBC), conducted at The Basic School in Quantico, Virginia.